LethalMaus/HopHub/README.md

 - Search for a beer
 - Mark a beer as favourite
 - Read into the beer details

+## Known Issues

+- No error handling or timeouts with Ktor
+- Using global app states
+- Repeated code block
+- Description text is cut off

+## Roadmap

+- Resolve know issues
+- Write tests
+- Swap to KMP

 ## Getting Started